NJJeske/Face-Recognition-App/README.md

 * [Setup](#setup)

 ## General info
 A JavaScript website that is used to highlight faces of random images.
 The purpose of this project was to advance my skills with React's framework to make a functional website.
 This website uses a Machine Learning API Key called Clarifai to provide a location of a person's face when given an image.
 The front-end consumes a Rest Service built of Express (Node.js back-end server) and Postgres SQL (Relational Database).
 The database stores account information such as name, email, password, number of image entries, and timestamp.
-The website is deployed through Heroku.

 ## Technologies
 * React.js - version 16.12.0